microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 | **Declarative copilot manifest** | Describes copilot configuration, required fields, capabilities, conversation starters, and actions. |
 | **Plugin manifest (Optional)**   | Describes plugin configuration, required fields, and capabilities.                         |

-> In this lab we will have not have the plugin manifest but you can find it in more advanced labs in copilot camp.
+> In this lab we will have not have the plugin manifest but you can find it in more advanced labs in Copilot developer camp.

 ## Exercise 1: Scaffold a declarative copilot from template